JeSappelleRoot/Py314/README.md

 # Py314

-Py314 is a RAT (Remote Acess Tool) written in Python 3.
+Py314 is a RAT (Remote Access Tool) written in Python 3.
+It based on the idea of great pentest tool Metasploit-Framework

 `####################################################`